utecuy/edx-platform/docs/en_us/platform_api/source/mobile/users.rst

 Mobile User API
 ####################################

-With the Mobile User API resource, you can complete the following actions.
+With the Mobile User API resource, you can complete the following tasks.

 * - :ref:`Get details about a user<Get User Details>`.
 * - :ref:`Get course enrollments for a user<Get a User's Course Enrollments>`.